butterfill/love-logic-server/docs/API_METHODS_ROUTES.md

 **Notes:**
 - If an exercise has already been graded by a human, it won't be updated
 - This allows students to improve answers before human grading
+- The client injects dialect information into the answer object; this is critical for the logic engine to parse the answer correctly later.

 ---